NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 * Name the cathode ‘C’ and the anode ‘A’ on both the symbol and the package.
 * Make sure SMDs extend 0.5 mm beyond the end of the LED.
 * Name the variant so it’s clear it’s a red LED (it is a red LED because it has the DISTPN that corresponds to a red LED)
+* In your footprint, mark the SMD that connects to 'distinguished' pin of the physical device (see below).

+Any physical part for which orientation (or polarity) is important will have some marking on it that distinguishes one terminal from the others.
+On the IMU or the microcontroller or the IMU, this is a dot near pin 1.
+For tiny devices like LEDs, it'll be some kind of mark.
+For this LED it is two green rectangle drawn on the top of the LED under the plastic 'lens' that forms the top of the LED.
+You can see them drawn on the mechanical drawing in the data sheet.

+Your package should include some kind of marking that marks the SMD that should attach to the distinguished pin.
+Is the distinguished pin the cathode or the anode?

 #### MOSFET